 That really was the last effort of the day and I sat down on the mattress almost on the dirt floor.
-I watched as Jabez undressed, even tired as I was, I could still enjoy looking at him.
-It made me hard and obviously my watching him had not escaped his attention, I distinctly saw a bulge in his pants before he turned away.
+I watched as Jabez undressed.
+Even tired as I was, I could still enjoy looking at him.
+It made me hard and obviously my watching him had not escaped his attention.
+I saw a distinct bulge in his pants before he turned away.

 He walked back to the table then turned his head towards me.
 “You better stop looking at me and get undressed before I turn out the light.”
 I’m sure he was grinning as he said it.

 I striped off, put my clothes in a pile and lay down on the farthest mattress.
 Jabez got the blankets and brought them over, just in case it got a bit fresh in the night, but I doubted it would cool down much.
 He hadn’t yet turned off the oil lamp and I watched him standing there, slim smooth brown skin, my eyes followed those tanned legs up to his skimpy briefs and I delighted in the barely concealed promise of his wonderful manhood.

 I know he in turn was looking at me, my own hard on was equally obvious to see.
 He turned around, then paused, ‘what a tease’ I thought to myself, but at the same time I could not take my eyes off his cute little ass.
 The beautiful curve of his buttocks covered by the flimsiest material.
 Despite being completely wiped out by the day’s trek, my cock stood up pointing at the ceiling and making a little damp patch on my pants.